 Various parts of the implementation use the random oracle model: in particular, the zero-knowledge proof sections.
 The extent to which the random oracle model is used is in the construction of truly random values that will not reveal information about the prover's state.
-In practice, a cryptographically secure pseudo random number generator will suffice for this application, as CSPRNGs typically incorporate environmental data to ensure outputs are unpredictable [20].
+In practice, a cryptographically secure pseudo random number generator will suffice for this application, as CSPRNGs typically incorporate environmental data to ensure outputs are unpredictable (random, urandom - kernel random number source devices, 2017).